 Students are now permitted to bring personal technology to school to use for instructional purposes only.
 All users bringing technology must agree to the RCSS Technology Policy.
-Technology (including headphones and/or earbuds) is not permitted in the halls, restrooms, theater or commons area (or anywhere the student does not have permission by a teacher).
+Students must dock cellphones when entering class unless teachers have given permission to use their device.
+Technology (including headphones and/or earbuds) are not permitted in the halls, restrooms, theater or commons area (or anywhere the student does not have permission by a teacher).
 Students may use technology (not including social media) during breakfast and afterschool unless engaged in a rehearsal, performance or concert.
 Davidson has a phone in the main office for student use and students should not make phone calls on cellular devices before, during or after school.
 Social media use is not allowed while on school campus.
 Please see the acceptable use policy and the BYOT agreement for additional guidelines.